NishkaDG/AR22/Assignments/assignment_2.md

 }
 ```

-Since the indication marker has to be tied to the center of the screen, we change it's position if the object has already been instantiated (we track this with the `activePlaceholder` variable).
+Since the indication marker has to be tied to the center of the screen we change it's position if the object has already been instantiated (we track this with the `activePlaceholder` variable).
+An example of this behaviour can be seen below.

 <figure class="video_container">
   <video controls="true" allowfullscreen="true">